- Processing of personal data

-BruceRae Property Management (“we” or “us”) is committed to ensuring the secure and safe management of data held by us in relation to customers, staff and other individuals.
+BruceRae Limited (“we” or “us”) is committed to ensuring the secure and safe management of data held by us in relation to customers, staff and other individuals.
 Our staff members have a responsibility to ensure compliance with the terms of this policy, and to manage individuals’ data in accordance with the procedures outlined in this policy and documentation referred to herein.

 We need to gather and use certain information about individuals.
 These can include customers (tenants, landlord clients etc.), employees and other individuals that we have a contractual relationship with.
 We manage a significant amount of data, from a variety of sources.
 This data contains “personal data” and “sensitive personal data” (known as “special categories of personal data” under the GDPR).